Aliases for TXK Gene

 Previous GeneCards Identifiers for TXK Gene

 GeneCards Summary for TXK Gene

 TXK (TXK Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with TXK include behcets disease.
-Among its related pathways are PI-3K cascade and Akt Signaling.
-GO annotations related to this gene include non-membrane spanning protein tyrosine kinase activity and RNA polymerase II regulatory region DNA binding.
+Diseases associated with TXK include behcet's disease.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is FER.

 UniProtKB/Swiss-Prot for TXK Gene